drankard/clojure-config/README.md

 # Clojure config

-A small api to load properties runtime by profiles
+A small framework to load property config runtime by profiles

 # Usage

-The *property-profiles.properties* namespace contains a global *\*profiles\** var, that needs to be initialized when starting the application.
+The *clojure-config.core* namespace contains a global *\*profiles\** var, that needs to be initialized when starting the application.
 This is done by calling set-profiles with the apps setup.

 This can currently be by username: :type "user" or by hostname: :type "host"